 The founder passed away in 1993 but left behind a deliberative council to run Ramacrisna.

-Since 1992, the Institute has been developing partnerships with the city halls of Betim, with the aim of enhancing its actions regarding low-cost food, while increasing the level of education, professional training and social assistance.
+Since 1992, the Institute has been developing partnerships with the city halls of Betim and Esmeraldas, with the aim of enhancing its actions regarding low-cost food, while increasing the level of education, professional training and social assistance.